EvanGuoNTUB/EvanGuoNTUB/README.md

 ### Hi there 👋 Welcome!

-It's Evan Guo 🙋🏻
+Here is Evan Guo 🙋🏻

-A Web Developer🏃🏻

-Graguated at Nation Taipei University of Bussiness

-Majored in Imformation Management
+Majored in Information Management at NTUB in Taiwan 🇹🇼

+Now As A Web Developer 🖥

-HTML / CSS / JavaScript / Angular / Java
+HTML / CSS / JavaScript / Angular / Java / React / React Native

 My Resume :